WedrownyElite/ToWatchMoviesList/README.md

 You can right click entries within a table to delete the entry or easily move the entry to the other table.

 This is my first actual python project that revolves around API querying.

+12/22/2024 - Use of the GPT API is now optional but the suggestion box will only be populated with 1 suggestion if you spell the movie you're looking for correctly.
+It currently does not account for release years so if you're looking for a title that has multiple releases, you will not be able to add it yet.
+OMDb API key is still required (OMDb API Keys are free, no query limits)